-Perenco has been operating in the Republic of Congo since 2001, when CongoRep, a common company of Perenco and SNPC (the Congolese National Society of Hydrocarbons) was created to operate the Emeraude field.
+Perenco has been operating in the Republic of Congo since 2001, when a common company of Perenco and SNPC (the Congolese National Society of Hydrocarbons) was created to operate the Emeraude field.
 The Group now also operates the Likouala field (in partnership with Eni Congo).
-Perenco Congo, formerly CMS NOMECO, operates the Yombo field with the FPSO Conkouati.
-Since January 2017, Perenco Congo has also been the operator of the PGNF South fields.
+Perenco also operates the Yombo field with the FPSO La Noumbi and the PNGF South fields which has become an operator since January 2017.

-Since 2001, Perenco in Congo has regularly built on its position, strengthening it thanks to a development strategy on existing fields and through new acquisitions, thereby increasing the production from 4,000 BOEPD to 70,000 BOEPD.
+Since 2001, Perenco in Congo has regularly built on its position, strengthening it thanks to a development strategy on existing fields and through new acquisitions, thereby increasing the production from 4,000 boepd to 70,000 boepd.